 Written by Takumi Yamazaki

-Firms and workers cluster in cities to reduce transport costs and that transport costs encompass three aspects: the cost of moving goods, the cost of moving people, and the cost of moving ideas.
-Therefore, cities form in order to bring goods, people, and ideas close to one another to gain economic benefits (Principles of Economies, A. Marshall).
-London has always taken advantage of this factor and is not shy when it comes to rapid infrastructure advancements in this field.
-The capital has seen rapid growth in the real estate industry, with residential developments from the UK increasing day-by-day through a rise in demand, economic stability and incentives that come with it.
-Diverse regions consisting of unique attractions and unrivalled demand fuels innovations and expansions within the city that grab the world’s attention.
-The boom in properties will sustain a stable backdrop into the future as well as in the present, with investors bringing their wealth to invest in these developments which leads to economic prosperity.
+Diverse regions with unique attractions and unrivalled demand fuel innovations and expansions within the city to grab the world’s attention.
+Firms and workers cluster in cities to reduce transport costs, and transport costs encompass three aspects: the cost of moving goods, the cost of moving people, and the cost of moving ideas.
+Therefore, cities form to bring goods, people, and ideas close to one another to gain economic benefits (Principles of Economies, A. Marshall).
+London has always taken advantage of this factor and is not shy about rapid infrastructure advancements in this field.
+The capital has seen rapid growth in the real estate industry, with residential developments from the UK increasing day by day through a rise in demand, economic stability and incentives that come with it.
+The boom in properties will sustain a stable backdrop into the future and present, with investors bringing their wealth to invest in these developments leading to economic prosperity.

 10 Park Drive boasts a new high-end residential district just off the well-known office and commercial hub at the Docklands.
 Residents are best placed for Canary Wharf’s parks, waterways, and countless transportation hubs.
-The Atlas Building by Rocket Properties is the tallest structure in Old Street which provides 302 apartments, with an extensive array of on-site amenities catering for a luscious lifestyle.
+The Atlas Building by Rocket Properties is the tallest structure in Old Street which provides 302 apartments with an extensive array of on-site amenities catering for a luscious lifestyle.
 South Quay Plaza, a residential panorama situated at Marsh Wall on the Isle of Dogs, opens new access for residents to the Thames waterside and creates pedestrian routes to nearby cities such as Millwall and Cubitt Town.
 This landmark development is designed by renowned architects Foster + Partners.
 The buildings are designed to enhance visual connections and public access to the dockside as well as maximise views and daylight for the residential units.